-Another potential cause of shoulder pain could be the development of adhesive capsulitis, also known as frozen shoulder.
-This condition is more common among those with AS than in the general population.
-It causes pain in the shoulder, as well as a reduced range of motion, which can strike quickly and get worse over several weeks or months.
+Another potential cause of shoulder pain could be the development of adhesive capsulitis — also known as frozen shoulder.
+This condition is more common in people with AS than in the general population because AS causes ongoing inflammation in the shoulders.

 “Had a shot in the shoulder, and I’m feeling pretty good for a change,” one MySpondylitisTeam member wrote.
 “My legs and feet are still in pain, but my shoulder feels good.”